 There are many types of breast biopsy procedures.
 The method recommended by your doctor will depend on how large your breast lump or abnormal area is; where in the breast it is located; how many lumps or abnormal areas such as suspicious calcifications are present; if you have any other medical problems; and what your personal preferences are.

 Fine needle aspiration (FNA): Fine needle aspiration is a non-surgical form of breast biopsy in which a small needle is used to withdraw a sample of cells from the breast lump.
 If the lump is a cyst (fluid-filled sac), removal of the fluid will cause the cyst to collapse.
 If the lump is solid, cells can be smeared onto slides for examination.

-Core biopsy: Similar to FNA, but a core biopsy uses a larger needle because actual breast tissue is removed, rather than a tiny sampling of cells.
+Core biopsy: Similar to FNA, but a core biopsy uses a larger needle because actual breast tissue is removed.
 A sample of the lump is removed, but not the entire lump.
 The types of core biopsies include ultrasound-guided core biopsy and stereotactic biopsy.

 Ultrasound-guided core biopsy: This technique obtains breast tissue without surgery.
 A biopsy needle is placed into the breast tissue.
 Ultrasound helps confirm correct needle placement so the exact location of the abnormality is biopsied.
 Ultrasound can distinguish many benign lesions, such as fluid-filled cysts, from solid lesions.
 Tissue samples are then taken through the needle.